weiyanminoo/tp/docs/UserGuide.md

 1. Open a command terminal,  check the directory you are currently in by typing `ls` which will show you a list of files in the current directory.
    If you see the `.jar` file, you are in the correct directory.
-   If not, you can change the directory by typing `cd` followed by the folder name in the command terminal
+   If not, you can change the directory by typing `cd` followed by the folder name in the command terminal.

    _NOTE: The hierarchy of the folders can be seen by typing `ls` after each `cd` command and the structure follows your files for windows or finder for mac.
    For example, if you have a folder named `NUS` and within it, a folder named `CS2103T`, you can navigate to the `CS2103T` folder by typing `cd NUS` followed by `ls` to see what file is in it, then type`cd CS2103T` in the command terminal._